Homepage

 Located between Malta and Gozo, the tiny island of Comino is home to one of Malta's most iconic sights – the Blue Lagoon.

-A sheltered cove of shimmering turquoise waters and rocky cliffs, this eye-popping place where you can swim and snorkel is one of Malta’s most popular day trips.
+A sheltered cove of shimmering turquoise waters and rocky cliffs, this eye-popping spot where you can swim and snorkel is one of the best places to visit in Malta.

-Boats decked out with sun-loungers, bars and slides run frequently from both Malta and Gozo, though it’s best to arrive early or late to avoid the largest crowds.
+Boats decked out with sun-loungers, bars and slides run frequently from both Malta and Gozo, though you'll need to pre-book your space to visit the island (it's free).

 13. Explore the historic Cittadella on Gozo